 The four-year preprofessional degree, where offered, is not accredited by NAAB.
 The preprofessional degree is useful for those desiring a foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment options in architecturally related areas.
-For more information, see "Accreditation and Affiliation," page 712.
+For more information, see "Accreditation and Affiliation," page 855.

 Dean's List.
 Undergraduate students who earn 12 or more graded semester hours ("A" [4.00], "B" [3.00], "C" [2.00], "D" [1.00], or "E" [0.00]) during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean's List.
 A notation of achieving the distinction of being listed on the Dean's List appears on the final grade report for that semester.

-College of Architecture and Environmental Design Alumni Association.
-The College of Architecture and Environmental Design Alumni Association encourages graduates to contribute to the college by acting as liaisons among the college community, students, and practicing professionals.
-The college also calls on the members of the Architecture Guild of Arizona State, the Arizona Design Institute, the Council for Design Excellence, and the Planning Advisory Committee for advice and to promote the goals of the college.
+College of Design Alumni Chapter.
+The College of Design Alumni Chapter encourages graduates to contribute to the college by acting as liaisons among the college community, students, and practicing professionals.
+Each year, the College of Design Alumni Chapter sponsors a mentoring program to match local professionals with student designers.

 Council for Design Excellence.
-The Council for Design Excellence has been created to consolidate a partnership between the College of Architecture and Environmental Design and key community leaders who share a vital interest in the development of high quality in the built environment of the Phoenix metropolitan area.
-By joining together professionals, business and civic leaders, students, and faculty in a common pursuit of design excellence, the council seeks to make a profound difference in the quality of life.
+The Council for Design Excellence has been created to consolidate a partnership between the College of Design and key community leaders who share a vital interest in the development of high quality in the built environment of the Phoenix metropolitan area.
+By joining together professionals, business and civic leaders, students, and faculty in a common pursuit of design excellence, the council seeks to make a profound difference in the quality of the natural and built environments and the education of students.

 Affiliations.
-For information on affiliations maintained by the college, see "Accreditation and Affiliation," page 712.
+For information on affiliations maintained by the college, see "Accreditation and Affiliation," page 855.